Composer & Creative Director

 Dangerous Matter

-This new opera explores memory in many forms: immunological, social and historical.
-The result of a collaboration with Immunologist Professor Paul Klenerman at the University of Oxford, the drama weaves the story of Lady Mary Wortley Montagu, pioneering advocate for inoculation in England, with how the smallpox virus enters and replicates in the body, how our immune system battles it, and why controlled exposure such as inoculation strategies can avoid more serious outcomes.
+This new opera explores memory in many forms: immunological, social and historical and is the result of a collaboration with Immunologist Professor Paul Klenerman at the University of Oxford.
+The narrative weaves the story of Lady Mary Wortley Montagu, pioneering advocate for inoculation in England, with the immunological process of the human body when smallpox enters the system under controlled circumstances.

 Cast and Creatives